 What Are Bonuses Tied To?

 Civil service bonus appears to share a relationship with GDP growth.
-As seen in their 2020 mid-year press release and 2019 year-end release, GDP growth is usually cited by the government to explain the rationale behind the bonuses paid out.
+As seen in their 2020 mid-year press release and 2020 year-end release as well as 2023’s press release, GDP growth is usually cited by the government to explain the rationale behind the bonuses paid out.
 In times of strong economic growth, bonuses tend to be higher.
-When the country is experiencing a slowdown, bonuses are usually lower.
+When the country is experiencing a slowdown such as in 2023, bonuses are usually lower.

 Also, actual bonuses may differ based on positions within the civil service.
-Lower-wage civil servants may get higher bonuses proportion to their salary as there is usually a minimum bonus payout for most years.
-For example, in the 2018 year-end bonus, civil servants received either one-month of salary, or a minimum of $1,800, whichever is higher.
+Lower-wage civil servants may get higher bonuses in proportion to their salary as there is usually a minimum bonus payout for most years.
+For example, in the 2018 year-end bonus, civil servants received either one month of salary or a minimum of $1,800, whichever is higher.
 This means a worker with a salary of $1,500 will get $1,800, which is $300 more than his one-month salary of $1,500.

 It’s also possible to get a cut.
 As seen in 2020, there will be a one-off salary cut of either 0.5 months or one month for public officers at the superscale grade.